-21. Through its unlawful business practices, Defendant JUUL has deceived and misled thousands of Colorado consumers, causing harm to both the consumers and the State that will continue into the future.
-Defendant JUUL's conduct has significantly impacted, and will continue to significantly impact, the public as actual or potential consumers.
-Therefore, these legal proceedings are in the public interest and are necessary to safeguard citizens from Defendant JUUL's unlawful business practices.
+25. Through its unlawful business practices, Defendant JUUL and the Management Defendants have deceived and misled thousands of Colorado consumers, causing harm to both the consumers and the State that will continue into the future.
+Defendant JUUL and the Management Defendants' conduct has significantly impacted, and will continue to significantly impact, the public as actual or potential consumers.
+Therefore, these legal proceedings are in the public interest and are necessary to safeguard citizens from Defendant JUUL and the Management Defendants' unlawful business practices.